Strait of Magellan: History

+Indigenous navigation

+Land adjacent to the Strait of Magellan has been inhabited by indigenous Americans for at least 13,000 years.
+Upon their arrival in the region, they would have encountered native equines (Hippidion), the large ground sloth Mylodon, saber-toothed cats (Smilodon) the extinct jaguar subspecies Panthera onca mesembrina, the bear Arctotherium, the superficially camel-like Macrauchenia, the fox-like canid Dusicyon avus and lamine camelids, including the extant vicuña and guanaco.
+Evidence that Mylodon, Hippidion and the lamines were hunted has been found at some sites, such as Cueva del Medio.

-Historically identifiable indigenous ethnic groups around the strait are the Kawésqar, the Tehuelche, the Selk'nam and Yaghan people.
+Historically identifiable indigenous ethnic groups around the strait are the Kawésqar, the Tehuelche, the Selkʼnam and the Yaghan people.
 The Kawésqar lived on the western part of the strait's northern coast.
 To the east of the Kawésqar were the Tehuelche, whose territory extended to the north in Patagonia.
-To the south of the Tehuelche across the strait lived the Selk'nam, who inhabited the majority of the eastern portion of Tierra del Fuego.
-To the west of the Selk'nam were the Yaghan people, who inhabited the southernmost part of Tierra del Fuego.
+To the south of the Tehuelche across the strait lived the Selkʼnam, who inhabited the majority of the eastern portion of Tierra del Fuego.
+To the west of the Selkʼnam were the Yaghan people, who inhabited the southernmost part of Tierra del Fuego.

 All tribes in the area were nomadic hunter-gatherers.
 The Tehuelche were the only non-maritime culture in the area; they fished and gathered shellfish along the coast during the winter and moved into the southern Andes in the summer to hunt.
 The tribes of the region saw little European contact until the late 19th century.
 Later, European-introduced diseases decimated portions of the indigenous population.

 It is possible that Tierra del Fuego was connected to the mainland in the Early Holocene (c.
 9000 years BP) much in the same way that Riesco Island was back then.
-A Selk'nam tradition recorded by the Salesian missionary Giuseppe María Beauvoir relate that the Selk'nam arrived in Tierra del Fuego by land, and that the Selk'nam were later unable to return north as the sea had flooded their crossing.
-Selknam migration to Tierra del Fuego is generally thought to have displaced a related non-seafaring people, the Haush that once occupied most of the main island.
-The Selk'nam, Haush, and Tehuelche are generally thought to be culturally and linguistically related peoples physically distinct from the sea-faring peoples.
+A Selkʼnam tradition recorded by the Salesian missionary Giuseppe María Beauvoir relates that the Selkʼnam arrived in Tierra del Fuego by land and that the Selkʼnam were later unable to return north as the sea had flooded their crossing.
+Selkʼnam migration to Tierra del Fuego is generally thought to have displaced a related non-seafaring people, the Haush that once occupied most of the main island.
+The Selkʼnam, Haush, and Tehuelche are generally thought to be culturally and linguistically related peoples physically distinct from the sea-faring peoples.

-According to a Selk'nam myth the strait was created along with the Beagle Channel and Fagnano Lake by slingshots falling on Earth during the fight of Taiyín with a witch who was said to have "retained the waters and the foods".
+According to a Selkʼnam myth the strait was created along with the Beagle Channel and Fagnano Lake by slingshots falling on Earth during the fight of Taiyín with a witch who was said to have "retained the waters and the foods".